Council House, Derby

 The Council House is a municipal building in Corporation Street, Derby, England.
-It is a locally listed building.
+It is the headquarters of Derby City Council and it is a locally listed building.

 History

 The facility was commissioned to replace the Guildhall in the Market Place.
 The site chosen for the new building was previously occupied by riverside wharves and industrial premises.
 Work started on the new building, which was designed by Charles Aslin, in the Neo-Georgian style, in 1938 and the part-built facility was then requisitioned by the Air Ministry during the Second World War.
 The original plan had involved an oval council chamber to the south of the main building as well as a clock tower but both these aspects of the proposals were abandoned.
 Conversely proposals for a large portico incorporating four Palmyrene columns and a pediment above were retained.
 The design of the Mayor's Chamber incorporated oak panelling recovered from Derwent Hall before it was demolished to make way for the Ladybower Reservoir in 1942.
 The construction work was completed after the war and the building was officially opened by Princess Elizabeth and Prince Philip in 1949.

 Following a fire in the old Assembly Rooms in 1963, while the facade of the gutted building was dismantled and installed at the National Tramway Museum at Crich, the chandeliers were recovered at installed in the mayor's reception suite at the Council House.
 After Derby was awarded city status on 7 June 1977, the Queen presented a "charter scroll" or "letters patent" to the mayor on the steps of the Council House on 28 July 1977.